Tag Archives: lightweight

 After nine rounds of domination, Menard’s corner had seen enough and stopped the fight following the round.
 Haney passed the toughest test of his career with flying colors, never once letting Menard take control of the fight.

 “The plan was to go in there and work off the jab,” Haney said.
-“If the knockout came, I would take it but I just went in there, put on a boxing clinic and showed the world that I could go the full 10 babak.
+“If the knockout came, I would take it but I just went in there, put on a boxing clinic and showed the world that I could go the full 10 rounds.

 “I feel like I put on a performance.
 I was relaxed and did my job.
 I’m definitely the next superstar.
 There’s only bigger and better things from here on out.
 I work very hard.
-I went in and put on a good performance against a guy that people said could knock me out or hurt me.
+I went in and put on a good performance against a guy that people said could knock me out or hurt me.”

 Following the fight, a defeated Menard was respectful of Haney’s performance.